 It is essential to keep the sick family member properly isolated.
 Choose a room in your house that you can designate as the “sick room.”
 Ideally, choose both a bedroom and a bathroom to be used only by the sick household member.
 Be sure that healthy family members stay out of the sick room and bathroom.

 Wear a mask

 The sick family member should wear a facemask at all times.
 Clean, disposable face masks will help prevent spreading COVID-19 to the rest of the family.
 If you do not have access to disposable facemasks, you can make your own mask, using cloth materials like a scarf or bandana.
-Click here for a video from the CDC and the Surgeon General that will walk you through the steps of making a mask at home.

 Practice everyday healthy habits

 Washing your hands is one of the best ways to prevent spreading the virus.
 Each person in the home should regularly wash their hands with soap and water.

 Also, be sure that everyone, both sick and healthy, covers their coughs and sneezes.
 Use a tissue to cover your mouth and nose, and then throw the tissue in the trash can and wash your hands.
 Remind family members to avoid touching their face, including their eyes, with unwashed hands.